Cookies

 The term 'OT DATA' now encompasses more than just long-term archiving systems.
 As the foundation for data exchange and analysis, the OT Data Layer in integrated environments is now the central hub of horizontal and vertical data communication.
 But what added value, opportunities and risks does the introduction of an OT DATA layer in global environments entail?

-OT DATA was originally concerned with meeting the legal retention periods for all production data.
-This was initially done on the individual standalone devices.
-With networking in the automation environment, the path led to Historian systems, which 'collected' all data centrally in order to store it in the long-term archive.
+Originally, the goal of OT DATA was to comply with the legal retention periods for all generated production data.
+This was initially done on individual standalone devices.
+As automation environments became networked, the path led to historian systems.
+What is a historian?A historian is a specialized database system that continuously collects production and process data and makes it available for analysis and process monitoring.
+These systems centrally “collected” all data to store it in a long-term archive.

 From Data Repository to Data Hub